A focused, fixed-fee audit of how work moves through your construction business — and where it bottlenecks on the owner.

 No. The diagnostic recommends keep/cut/add changes to your existing software stack.
 Implementation of new software is a separate scope.

 35+ years in construction, project management, and First Nations economic development across BC.
-Certified Building Inspector.
+BOABC Certified Building Inspector.
 Building Science consultant.
 Founder and operator of five companies.
 Former Director of Public Works and CAO for multiple First Nations bands.
 Continues to take contract PM work in Metro Vancouver, which means systems recommendations are calibrated to what actually works in BC’s current construction market — not generic theory.

 Read the full story →Tell me what’s going on in the business.
 I’ll tell you honestly whether a diagnostic, coaching, or neither is the right next move.